 All sorts of shows play at the Orpheum, so there’s no excuse to miss out!

-85 – Dine at the Magic Castle
+86 – Dine at the Magic Castle

 Reserve your spot at The Magic Castle for a formal Victorian brunch or dinner with a magic show!

-86 – Browse the Museum of Contemporary Art (MOCA LA)
+87 – Browse the Museum of Contemporary Art (MOCA LA)

 If you’re wandering through Downtown, make sure to stop into one of its two city locations: one at Little Tokyo and the other at Grand Avenue

-87 – Be amazed at Ripley’s Believe It or Not!
+88 – Be amazed at Ripley’s Believe It or Not!

-Enter the Ripley’s Hollywood Odditorium for optical illusions, a shrunken head, celebrity heads carved from phone books, 17th-century dog armor, and so much more.
+Enter the Ripley’s Hollywood Odditorium for optical illusions, a shrunken head, celebrity heads carved from phone books, 17th-century dog armor and so much more.

+Take a selfie with pop-culture icons and play with some hands-on striking interactives.
 Over 500 pieces are on display, all fascinating and family-friendly.

-88 – Lose yourself in a labyrinth of books at The Last Bookstore
+89 – Lose yourself in a labyrinth of books at The Last Bookstore

 The Last Bookstore is one of the largest — and last — independent bookstores that also offers graphic novels and vinyl records, all combining for a complete artistic experience.

 Director Chad Howitt described the space as a “mix of Victorian drawing room, sci-fi spectacle and artist loft bohemianism.”
 Sounds intriguing, right?

-89 – Experience a performance at the Hammer Museum
+90 – Experience a performance at the Hammer Museum

 The Hammer Museum champions the power of art to be more than an aesthetic experience, giving insight into the most relevant cultural and social questions of our time.

-90 – Stand toe-to-toe with your favorite celebrity at the Hollywood Wax Museum
+91 – Stand toe-to-toe with your favorite celebrity at the Hollywood Wax Museum

 Explore the Hollywood Wax Museum and meet Christian Bale, Angelina Jolie, and Daniel Craig all in one day.
 They will take a picture with you (but don’t be offended if they don’t sign an autograph).